NiklasPfister/adaXT/docs/decision_tree/examples/creatingATree.md

 tree with the [Gini Index](../criteria/criteria.md#adaXT.decision_tree.criteria.Gini_index) criteria function using the X and Y data specified as training data.

 ## Regression trees
-Regression trees work similar to classification trees, with the small differences demonstrated by the following example:
+Regression trees work similar to classification trees, with one small difference demonstrated by the following example:
 ```py
 from adaXT.decision_tree import DecisionTree
 from adaXT.decision_tree.criteria import Squared_error